ludus-leonis/FreeBeeGee/docs/INSTALL.md

 # Setup

+This guide covers FreeBeeGee v$VERSION$.

+## Requirements

+### Server

+* PHP 7.2+
+* Apache with `.htaccess` / `mod_rewrite` support

+### Client

+Any recent HTML5-capable browser should do.
+No IE, sorry.
+Mobile/touch device support is also a bit limited for now.

 ## Installation

-If the requirements are met (PHP 7.2+, Apache + mod_rewrite support), installation is as simple as:
+If the server requirements are met, installation is as simple as:

 * Download the latest `*.tar.gz`/`*.zip` from [https://github.com/ludus-leonis/FreeBeeGee/releases](https://github.com/ludus-leonis/FreeBeeGee/releases).
 * Extract the `*.tar.gz`/`*.zip` into a folder on your web-server.